 The Mission has been serving some of the neediest families and sheltering and caring for men experiencing homelessness since it was established in 1884.
-Today we are multiplying our focus on those now most at risk due to COVID, through enhanced outreach and services to families and individuals - predominantly women with children.
+Today we are multiplying our focus on those now most at risk, through enhanced outreach and services to families and individuals - predominantly women with children.